 As a general rule, public signs and posters may be both in French and in another language, provided that the French is “markedly predominant.”

 However, there are two circumstances in which commercial advertising must be exclusively in French.
-The first is commercial advertising displayed on billboards, signs or posters of 16 meters or more, and visible from any public highway (unless the advertising is displayed on the premises of an establishment of the firm).
+The first is commercial advertising displayed on billboards, signs or posters of 16 metres or more, and visible from any public highway (unless the advertising is displayed on the premises of an establishment of the firm).
 The second is advertising on or in any public transportation, and on or in accesses to the transportation.

 The changes proposed on Tuesday would alter these requirements to include French messaging, providing information on the business.

 Registered trademarks may be used in catalogues and brochures, on product labels, public signs and posters, and in commercial advertising.
 If a French version of the trademark has been registered, however, the French version must be used.

 Contracts pre-determined by one party and standard printed form contracts must be drafted in French.
 However, they may be in another language exclusively at the express request of the parties.